RightScale-IT/rightscale_cookbooks/cookbooks/db_mysql/README.md

 ##### General attributes

 * `node[:db_mysql][:collectd_master_slave_mode]` -
-  The mode for collectd in MySQL server.
+  The mode for collectd in MariaDB server.
 * `node[:db_mysql][:port]` -
-  The port on which MySQL server listens.
+  The port on which MariaDB server listens.
 * `node[:db_mysql][:log_bin_enabled]` -
   Determines whether binary logging is enabled or disabled.
 * `node[:db_mysql][:datadir]` -
-  The data directory for MySQL server where the database contents are stored.
+  The data directory for MariaDB server where the database contents are stored.
 * `node[:db_mysql][:bind_address]` -
-  The IP address that MySQL server uses to bind.
+  The IP address that MariaDB server uses to bind.
 It is set to "0.0.0.0" allowing mysql clients/GUI tools to connect from the outside.
 * `node[:db_mysql][:dump][:storage_account_provider]` -
-  The storage account provided MySQL dump backup.
+  The storage account provided MariaDB dump backup.
 * `node[:db_mysql][:dump][:storage_account_id]` -
-  The storage account ID for MySQL dump backup.
+  The storage account ID for MariaDB dump backup.
 * `node[:db_mysql][:dump][:storage_account_secret]` -
-  The storage account secret for MySQL dump backup.
+  The storage account secret for MariaDB dump backup.
 * `node[:db_mysql][:dump][:container]` -
   The container name to be used for dump backup.
 * `node[:db_mysql][:dump][:prefix]` -